-Throughout August and September I volunteered for the Biennial, working on the Liverpool to let project by the Denmark artist group Superflex.
+Throughout August and September I volunteered for the Biennial 2012, working on the Liverpool to let project by the Denmark artist group Superflex.

-When Superflex visited Liverpool they were perplexed by the amount of commercial spaces permanently ‘To Let’ and so close to the newly built shopping complex.
+When Superflex visited Liverpool they were perplexed by the amount of commercial spaces permanently ‘To Let’ as they were so close to a newly built shopping complex.

-As one of the many volunteers it was our role to painstakingly hand paint each sign.
+As one of the many volunteers who painstakingly hand painted each sign.

-I was attracted to this opportunity to explore the automatic process of painting and mediation; Losing my self in the medium, the canvas and yet been present, focused.
-The effect it had on the psyche.
-I was able to do this here because I was emotional detached, the project was not mine, whereas with my work I am constantly thinking what does this mean and where is it going.
+I was attracted to this opportunity, to explore the automatic process of painting and mediation; Losing my self in the medium and the canvas, while been present and focused.
+I was also interested in the effect being focused has on the psyche.
+I was able to explore it here because I emotionally detached, the project was not mine, whereas with my work I am constantly thinking what does this mean and where is it going.

 Through working on the Superflex project I have learnt about staying focused, taking it one step at a time and staying detached from the outcome, skills which I shall be putting to use in my work.